ckan/ckan-packaging/README.md

 These scripts are used to build Debian packages (deb files) for CKAN releases.

+> [!WARNING] These scripts are used by CKAN maintainers.
+If you want to install CKAN, including
+> via Debian package, check the [installation documentation](https://docs.ckan.org/en/latest/maintaining/installing/index.html)

-> [!NOTE] As of July 2024, Docker is used as a building environment to create the deb packages.
+> [!NOTE] As of December 2024, Docker is used as a building environment to create the deb packages.
 > The previous Ansible / Vagrant setup is no longer used

 ## Overview

-To create Debian packages of CKAN, install Docker and run:
+To create Debian packages of CKAN, use the `ckan-package` executable:

 ```
-docker buildx build \
-	--output type=local,dest=.  \
-	--build-arg CKAN_VERSION=2.11 \
-	--build-arg CKAN_BRANCH=dev-v2.11 \
-	--build-arg DATAPUSHER_VERSION=0.0.21 \
-	--build-arg DISTRIBUTION=noble \
-	--build-arg UBUNTU_VERSION=24.04 \
-	.
+/ckan-package --help
+usage: ckan-package [-h] [-i ITERATION] ref target

+Builds CKAN deb packages.
+This script essentially sets up the necessary vars and calls `docker buildx build`.

+positional arguments:
+  ref                   The CKAN branch or tag to build (e.g. master, dev-v2.11, ckan-2.10.6...)
+  target                The Ubuntu distribution to target (e.g. focal, jammy, noble...)

+optional arguments:
+  -h, --help            show this help message and exit
+  -i ITERATION, --iteration ITERATION
+                        The iteration number to add to the package name.
 ```

+For instance:

+	./ckan-package ckan-2.11.1 noble
+	./ckan-package dev-v2.11 jammy
+	./ckan-package master noble

 The currently supported packages are: